download as PDF

 connect a standard stereo audio cable between the units. the master unit will control the tempo of the slave unit.

-hold FX and press bpm on master unit to toggle sync modes. press repeatedly to toggle between different modes displayed in the upper right corner of the screen. press play on slave unit to wait for master clock sync. press play on master to start.
+hold record and press bpm on master unit to toggle sync modes. press repeatedly to toggle between different modes displayed in the upper right corner of the screen. press play on slave unit to wait for master clock sync. press play on master to start.

 there are 5 sync modes. default mode is SY0.